-And this is how I came to swim with its sharks, giant turtles, stingrays, dugongs and endless schools of dazzlingly coloured fish.
+How I came to swim amongst the magnificent corals of Ningaloo Reef with sharks, giant turtles, stingrays, dugongs and endless schools of dazzlingly coloured fish.

 I chose to snorkel.
 I had never gone snorkeling before, but that didn’t matter.
 The crew showed me how to get into the wet suit and use the snorkel, slip over the boat and follow their lead underwater.

 The turquoise waters were so immaculate, that valleys of exquisitely shaped coral were clearly spread out before me.
 And swimming all around me was an ever-changing and wondrous flow of fish of every size, shape and colour.